Stabledog/bin-pub/tox-py/README.md

 ## TODO
 These things have NOT been implemented yet:

+* Bug - no cd if arg matches index entry exactly

 * Add 'add all child dirs'

 * Add 'prune all matches'